gtri/upstage/docs/source/user_guide/how_tos/communications.rst

-The reason this is called a routing table method, even though it uses a graph, is because the underlying ``select_hop`` method only tells the current node where to send the message to.
+The reason this is called a routing table method, even though it uses a graph, is because the underlying ``select_hop`` method only tells the current node where to send the message once.
 Once the message is passed along, it'll re-check what node to go to next.

-This manager allows for degraded comms and comms retry like the point-to-point one.
+This manager allows for degraded comms and comms retry like the point-to-point manager.
 If a link is degraded, after the retry fails the network will re-plan a route assuming the intermediate destination node is no longer available.